Tuesday, July 28, 2009

 Running Rapids - A View

-There were over 140 rapids in my 187 mile trip down the Colorado River through the Grand Canyon.
+Our raft ran over 140 rapids in my 187 mile rafting trip down the Colorado River in the Grand Canyon.
 The water is 48 degrees F on a hot day.
-But what does riding rapids really look like?
+What does running rapids really look like?
 Where are the wettest seats?
 When you are cold, where are the driest seats?
+The photos attempt to give you some answers.

 Wilderness River Adventures rafting by Jeanne Selep Imaging